IgorBuchelnikov/ObservableComputations/README.md

 As you can see *Filtering* extension method is analog of *Where* method from [LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/). *Filtering* extension method returns instance of *Filtering&lt;Order&gt;* class. *Filtering&lt;TSourceItem&gt;* class implements [INotifyCollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged?view=netframework-4.8) interface and derived from [ObservableCollection&lt;TSourceItem&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1?view=netframework-4.8).
 Examining code above you can see *expensiveOrders* is not recomputed from scratch every time when the *orders* collection change or  *Price* property of some order changed, in the *expensiveOrders* collection occurs only that changes, that relevant to particular change in the *orders* collection or *Price* property of some order.
 [Referring reactive programming terminology, this behavior defines change propagation algorithm as "push"](https://en.wikipedia.org/wiki/Reactive_programming#Change_propagation_algorithms).

-In the code above, during the execution of *Filtering* extension method  (during the creation of an instance of *Filtering&lt;Order&gt;* class), following events are subscribed: the  [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netframework-4.8) event of *orders* collection and [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) event of every instance of the *Order* class.
-ObservableComputations performs weak subscriptions only (**weak event pattern**), so the *expensiveOrders* can be garbage collected, while the *orders* will remain alive.
+In the code above, during the execution of *For* extension method, following events are subscribed: the  [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netframework-4.8) event of *orders* collection and [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) event of every instance of the *Order* class.
+During the execution of the *consumer.Dispose()* method, events are unsubscribed.

 Complexity of predicate expression passed to *Filtering* method (*o => o.Price > 25*) is not limited.
 The expression can contain results of any ObservableComputations methods, including [LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) analogs.